 The user operates a sound recording in the manner of a video plan.
 When listening, he chooses a favourable zone to exploit, according to different choices of looping modes, speed, height and texture.
-Then it can play this zone from a MIDI keyboard or the space bar, while changing the previous settings with the mouse.
+Then it can play this zone from an external MIDI keyboard or the on-screen keyboard, while changing the previous settings with the mouse.
 The audio output can be routed to other software or simply recorded in an audio file.

 Depending on the nature of the original sound and the settings applied, Ondolon's digital signal processing stretches or compresses the phases to provide the required result.
 This can produce both aesthetically stunning sound phenomena as well as unwelcome acoustic aberrations, especially in stereo.
 Thanks to the real-time settings, Ondolon allows you to experiment with one or more interesting game configurations.